pengnam/BrainDump/Algorithms/Tips.md

 ## LinkedList
-Always check if you are removing from the start of the linkedlist (requires reassignment of head ptr) Consider padding linkedlist with nodes infront (consider ctci sum lists)
+Always check if you are removing from the start of the linkedlist (requires reassignment of head ptr) Consider padding linkedlist with nodes infront (consider ctci sum lists, common ancestor)

+Common ancestor of linkedlist and trees are similar

 ## Backtracking